sjentsch/lsjDocs/Ch07/Ch07_Probability_3.rst

 Introducing probability distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the disturbing truths about my life is that I only own 5 pairs of
+One of the disturbing truths about my life is that I only own five pairs of
 trousers.
 Three pairs of jeans, the bottom half of a suit, and a pair of
 tracksuit pants.
 Even sadder, I have given them names: I call them
 *X*\ :sub:`1`\ , *X*\ :sub:`2`\ , *X*\ :sub:`3`\ , *X*\ :sub:`4`  and
 *X*\ :sub:`5`\ .
 I really have, that is why they call me Mister Imaginative.
 Now, on any given day, I pick out exactly one of pair of trousers to wear.
-Not
-even I am so stupid as to try to wear two pairs of trousers, and thanks to
+Not even I am so stupid as to try to wear two pairs of trousers, and thanks
-years of training I never go outside without wearing trousers anymore.
+to years of training I never go outside without wearing trousers anymore.
 If I were to describe this situation using the language of probability
 theory, I would refer to each pair of trousers (i.e., each *X*) as
 an **elementary event**.
 The key characteristic of elementary events is